 Bloomberg School students from an array of disciplines and departments may be interested in the research and mission of the Wendy Klag Center.
-Our work spans departments from Epidemiology, Mental Health, Biostatistics, and Population, Family and Reproductive Health.
+The center offers three types of student opportunities:

 - Student travel awards up to $500.
 Applications will be accepted on a rolling schedule.
 To apply, please complete this form.